marjoleinF/workshop-ECPA15/README.md

 The file 'slides.pdf' contains the presentation slides.

-The file 'Fitting_trees_in_R.pdf' contains R code, instructions, results and explanations.
+The file 'Fitting_trees_in_R.pdf' contains a manual with R code, results and explanations.

 Files ending with '.txt' contain the data for replicating the examples.